krohrer/caml-inspect/README.md

-Inspect is a small library to inspect arbitrary OCaml values and their associated object graph by either dumping them as S-expressions (with sharing and references), or by writing output in the DOT-language which can then be further processed by [Graphviz][].
+Inspect is a small library to inspect arbitrary OCaml values and their associated object graph by either dumping them as S-expressions (with sharing and references), or by writing output in the DOT-language which can then be further processed by [Graphviz]().
 Inspect provides a window into the OCaml runtime system, a view behind the curtains, usable from the toplevel as well.